AI/ML

 In a tech landscape that has seen more headlines about layoffs, hiring freezes, and economic contraction than career growth, it might be easy to assume that the door to a software engineering career is closing.
 But this year’s newly released 2023–24 CIRR Outcomes Report on Codesmith’s grads tells a very different story.

-The data is in, and it’s a compelling message for anyone wondering whether it’s still possible to break into tech:
+The data is in, and it’s a compelling message for anyone wondering whether it’s still possible to break into tech: Yes.
+Not only is it possible—it’s happening every day.

-This year’s outcomes have just been verified and published by the Council on Integrity in Results Reporting (CIRR), the only independent, third-party organization that publishes outcomes data in tech education.
+This year’s outcomes have just been verified and published by the Council on Integrity in Results Reporting (CIRR) , the only independent, third-party organization that publishes outcomes data in tech education.
 CIRR's standards are rigorous, fully transparent, and audited by independent CPAs to ensure accuracy.

 These numbers reflect high employment and salary outcomes along with a consistency in the quality of roles Codesmith graduates are landing—with the majority taking on mid-level or higher responsibilities in engineering-focused roles.